brianchesley/Lyrics/README.md

 includes a place for proxies.

 I also included the analysis file, which takes the pickle files and analyzes things like top words, unique words, and total words.
-The end of the file converts the data into Pandas DataFrames and plots them using ggplot.
+The end of the file converts the data into a Pandas DataFrame and plots it using ggplot.

 I wrote this code for this blog post: